Welcome to the Hardy Plant Society East Yorkshire Group Website

 In this section you will be able to access items that may be of interest such as talks from other groups, visits, open garden information and so forth – keep coming back for the latest updates!

 The current and previous editions of the monthly news bulletins from 2021 are to be included as PDFs for the next update of the site.
+As we are now having face to face meetings, we will go back to 4 bulletins yearly.

 The Committee for 2021 (as elected at the AGM in March 2021) is as follows: